SecurityBagel/SCFBagel/README.md

 All source data is licensed by the SCF at https://securecontrolsframework.com/terms-conditions/

 # Secure Controls Framework (SCF)
-The SCF provides a free cybersecurity control set with mappings to applicable laws, regulations and other frameworks, and other invaluable cybersecurity resources at https://securecontrolsframework.com/
+The SCF provides a free cybersecurity control set with mappings to applicable laws, regulations and other frameworks.
+See their invaluable cybersecurity resources at https://securecontrolsframework.com/

 # Directions
 1. Download the free Microsoft Power BI Desktop (https://powerbi.microsoft.com/en-us/desktop/)